smolinari/PHP-Packer-Demo/README.md

 # PHP-Packer-Demo

-The demonstration package for the Sitepoint article on Packer
+This is the support repo for the Sitepoint article on Packer.